 COOL TONE AND COOL SCULPTING | Muscles vs. Fat

 Cool Tone is the latest body contouring device from Allergen, the makers of Cool Sculpting.
-The number one practice in the world for fat freezing.
+The number one treatment in the world for non-surgical fat reduction.
 Cool Sculpting targets difficult bulges that resist diet and exercise.
 Millions of men and women opt for this non-invasive procedure because there is little to no down time.
-While Cool Sculpting addresses fat cells, Cool Tone focuses on the muscles.

 However, fat is one part of our body composition.
 Fat typically constitutes 15 – 25% of our physique.
 Muscle represents 35% for women and 42% for men.
 Allergen wanted to transform the waistline, so they developed the Cool Tone machine to treat this neglected part of the body.

-HOW MUCH DOES COOLTONE COST?

-CoolTone is a complex technical process requiring expertise.
-Prices vary according to areas of the body and the number of treatments.
-[SPA], in [ LOCATION] offers a complimentary consultation.
-The practitioner is happy to discuss costs with you according to your budget.WHY CHOSE A RESPECTABLE SPA
+WHY CHOSE ALWAYS BEAUTIFUL

-[SPA] your premier CoolTone provider in [LOCATION], contours long lasting pristine physiques.
-A free consultation allows you to ask questions from a caring professional, while developing a treatment plan that meets your goals.
-A 25% discount adds to savings in your pocket plus peace of mind knowing you are in competent hands.
-Claim your free consultation by filling out the form online or call [NUMBER.]
+Always Beautiful Medical Aesthetics and Cosmetics, your premier CoolTone provider in Denver, CO, contours long lasting pristine physiques.
+Our free consultation allows you to ask questions from a caring professional, while developing a treatment plan that meets your goals.
+Claim your free consultation by filling out a form online or call (720) 280-7016.